davidretler/N-Body/README.md

     make cli
     ./nbody > data.csv

-T build the GUI version use
+To build the GUI version use

     make gui
     ./nbody-gui